 • The ability to swap rendering backends without changing game code

-…then CNA offers a foundation that provides all of these things while keeping the implementation in native C++23.
+…then CNA provides all of these today while keeping the implementation in native C++23.

 What CNA is not